trolund/hygge-wasm/README.md

 ## Examples

-The folder *examples/hygge* contain a variety of example Hygge programs.
+The folder *examples/hygge* contains a variety of example Hygge programs.

-Futhermore can programs found in the *tests* be used for inspiration.
+Furthermore, can programs found in the *tests* be used for inspiration.

 ## Quick Start